sapegin/washingcode-book/manuscript/book.md

 const kebabNames = names.map(name => _.kebabCase(name));
 ```

 This version is much easier to read because we know that the `.map()` method transforms an array by keeping the same number of items.
 And unlike `.forEach()`, it doesn’t require a custom implementation nor mutate an output array.
-Also the callback function is now pure: it doesn’t access any variables in the parent function, only function arguments.
+Also, the callback function is now pure: it merely transforms input arguments to the output value without any side effects.

 ### Dealing with side effects

-Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects doesn’t just transform input to output, but can affect the environment in unpredictable ways.
-Functions with side effects are also hard to test because you’ll need to recreate the environment before each test and verify it after.
+Side effects make code harder to understand because you can no longer treat a function as a black box: a function with side effects doesn’t just transform input to output but can affect the environment in unpredictable ways.
+Functions with side effects are also hard to test because you’ll need to recreate the environment before each test is run and verify it after.

-All array methods mentioned in the previous section, except `.forEach()`, imply that they don’t have side effects, and that only the return value is used.
+All array methods mentioned in the previous section, except `.forEach()`, imply that they don’t have side effects and that only the return value is used.
 Introducing any side effects into these methods would make code easy to misread since readers wouldn’t expect to see side effects.

 `.forEach()` doesn’t return any value, and that’s the right choice for handling side effects when you really need them: